Note to Self on

 invested in raising a new child with more future happiness expected.
 Expensive

-further happiness is expected.
-You could also choose when to end your life
+happiness is expected.
+You could also choose when to end your life peacefully,

-peacefully, but fewer governments allow that.
-You might need to travel to such
+but fewer governments allow that.
+You might need to travel to such a place to

-a place to die peacefully with dignity.
-Ideally, each child born could expect
+die peacefully with dignity.
+Ideally, each child born could expect many years

-many years of happy life and each adult eventually could die peacefully knowing
+of happy life and each adult eventually could die peacefully knowing that your

 And when you